rashidwassan/today-i-learned/markdown/markdown.md

 ```
 ## Nested lists
-Nested lists can be easily created with tab identation.
+Nested lists can be easily created with tab indentation.
 * Item 1
   * Item 2
     * Item 3